Enterprise-CMCS/managed-care-review/services/github-oidc/README.md

 ```

 ## Examples
 ### Updating AWS permissions for a workflow
-Here's an example for a common use case: you want to add a new step to a workflow job that calls an AWS API (let's say it's Security Hub), and access to that API isn't currently permitted by the existing OIDC role.
+Here's an example for a common use case: you want to add a new resource to a service that involves calling a new AWS API (let's say it's Security Hub), and access to that API isn't currently permitted by the existing OIDC role.

 You're making this change on your feature branch, `mybranch`.
 You update the `githubActionsAllowedAwsActions` parameter in the `github-oidc` service's `serverless.yml` by adding "securityhub:*".
 When you push your change and the `github-oidc` service is deployed for the feature branch, it will create/update an OIDC service role that includes Security Hub permissions and has a trust relationship with the AWS IdP provider for GitHub that was created when bootstrapping.
-It will also create a GitHub secret called `MYBRANCH_OIDC_ROLE_ARN`.
-You can reference this secret when getting AWS credentials to test out the workflow that talks to Security Hub on your feature branch.
+The `github-oidc` service is always deployed before any other services, so that subsequent services can test out the new permissions by getting credentials using the ephemeral OIDC role for the feature branch.

 Note that if you are creating/updating an OIDC role and testing it in the same workflow run, you may need to add temporary step to pause and wait for the role to settle before using it due to [AWS's eventual consistency model](https://docs.aws.amazon.com/IAM/latest/UserGuide/troubleshoot_general.html#troubleshoot_general_eventual-consistency).
+When deploying services, the build time for the service usually takes care of this.

-When it's time to merge your feature branch to `main`, the service will update roles and set `${ENVIRONMENT}_OIDC_ROLE_ARN` secrets for the respective environments as the change is promoted.
-When the feature branch is deleted, the `destroy` script will clean up the now-unneeded `MYBRANCH_OIDC_ROLE_ARN` secret.
+When it's time to merge your feature branch to `main`, the service will add the new permission to the OIDC roles for the higher environments as the change is promoted.

 ### Using the OIDC Provider in a Workflow

 Note that the `id-token: write` permission is [required to authorize the request for the GitHub OIDC token](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect#adding-permissions-settings).
 You can set the permission globally, or per job.
 If you forget to do this, the workflow will fail with `Error: Credentials could not be loaded, please check your action inputs: Could not load credentials from any providers`.

+The OIDC role is designed to be used with the composite [`get_aws_credentials`](../../.github/actions/get_aws_credentials/) action.
+The action uses the target AWS account, AWS region, and the stage name to construct the ARN of the OIDC role that the workflow will assume.

 ```yml
 jobs: